-Many student groups have co-sponsored this activity with Wesley at times in the last six years, including: Baptist Foundation and Purdue Collegiate Ministry.
-Student participants come by themselves, with groups of friends, and also through their student groups.
+Many student groups have co-sponsored this activity with Wesley at times in the last six years, including: Baptist Foundation and Launch Campus Ministry.
+Student participants come by themselves, with groups of friends, and also through their student organizations.